 To date, 230 Detroiters have been trained through the Greening's workforce development program.
 And these people are not just waiting for the work of the future.
 More than 75 percent of them are placed in jobs after they graduate.
 They work for landscaping companies, the garden section of Home Depot and Lowe's stores, tree care companies, and DTE Energy (where they perform line clearing work).
 Some are hired by the Greening itself.

 For many of these people, the Greening's training program represents an opportunity to start over.
 Susan Thompson joined the program four years ago after learning about it from a friend shortly after she left rehab for substance abuse.
 She says that it has changed the course of her life.

 Her ongoing work tending the city's greenways not only gives her a paycheck and the satisfaction of a job well done ("I love it because when you go into the parks, they look shabby, but when you come out, you can see the beauty in them."), it has also provided her the opportunity to learn valuable skills and become part of a supportive network.

-Explaining that the program has given her a second chance at the life she "threw away in the streets," Susan smiles widely and says something that hints at the expansive, transformative impact the Greening of Detroit continues to have in this city, 25 years and counting: "I'm one of the human trees they're growing."
+Explaining that the program has given her a second chance at the life she "threw away in the streets," Susan smiles widely and says something that hints at the expansive, transformative impact the Greening of Detroit continues to have in this city, 25 years on and counting: "I'm one of the human trees they're growing."